gmr/helper/README.md

 In the event that your application receives a TERM signal, it will change the internal state of the Controller class indicating that the application is shutting down.
-This may be checked for by checking for a True value from the attribute Controller.is_shutting_down.
+This may be checked for by checking for a True value from the attribute Controller.is_stopping.
 During this type of shutdown and if you are running your application interactively and CTRL-C is pressed, Controller._shutdown will be invoked.
 This method is meant to be extended by your application for the purposes of cleanly shutting down your application.